 In the manufacturing landscape, sustainability is viewed as a practice of reducing the damage, and nothing else.
-This notion only assuages the magnitude of the problem but never solves issues like water wastage, harmful discharge, resource overuse, energy wastage, and ecological exploitation.
-Generally, sustainability is perceived as a compliance and not as a duty.
+This system negligibly reduces some negative aspects but never solves issues like water wastage, harmful discharge, resource overuse, energy wastage, and ecological exploitation.

 VFL is very serious about developing a greener manufacturing ecosystem, and to do so, pioneering steps are being taken not just to lead from the front but also to motivate other manufacturing units to take up sustainability as a noble act.